IV Infusion

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Whether you are insured, underinsured, or insured, BENLYSTA Cares and our team at BENLYSTA Gateway may be able to help.
+Whether you are insured, underinsured, or uninsured, BENLYSTA Cares and our team at BENLYSTA Gateway may be able to help.

 Trademarks are owned by or licensed to the GSK group of companies.